-There's a widening gap between how marketers and younger audiences perceive advertising - and it could cost brands a fortune, unless they’re able to find new ways of engaging Gen Z audiences both online and in-app.
+There's a widening gap between how marketers and younger audiences perceive advertising - and it could cost brands a fortune, unless they’re able to find new ways of engaging Gen Z target audiences both online and in-app.
 When an entire generation prefers movie theater ads and outdoor signage over digital campaigns, you'd best pay attention.

 One of the most promising ways that brands can engage Gen Zers is through intent-based advertising - the sort already offered by emerging Affinity Network marketing platforms.
-These always-on networks are able to cut through the noise and omni-clutter of disruptive advertising, offering younger audiences what they want, when they want it.
+These always-on networks are able to cut through the noise and omni-clutter of disruptive advertising, offering younger target audiences what they want, when they want it.

 Disruption might feel like an “au current” buzzword, but the truth is that most advertising is disruptive.
 A brief history of advertising shows disruptiveness has been its nature since time (and technology) immemorial.
 In order to listen, watch or read the content they love, generation after generation has had to endure commercial break after commercial break.
 And they’re getting a bit weary of it.

-Advertisers need to stop looking for ways to disrupt young people’s lives.
+Advertisers and marketing managers need to stop looking for ways to disrupt young people’s lives.
 (Hint: young people today don’t like it, and they’re not buying it.)

 The challenge is one of perception.
 Marketers see modern digital advertising as coming from a long and hallowed tradition, going all the way back to the first French radio ads in 1935.
 For them, it’s the same-old strategy, executed with a brand-new delivery platform.